DellGEOS/HybridJumpstart/modules/module_0/3_azure_vm_deployment.md

 Next steps
 -----------
-In this step, you've successfully created and automatically configured your Azure VM, which will serve as the host for all of the hands-on-labs for the workshop.
-You're now ready to move on to the next step, where you'll learn more about MSLab, and how it forms a critical part of the overall workshop solution.
+In this step, you've successfully created and automatically configured your Azure VM, which will serve as the host for all of the hands-on-labs for the jumpstart.
+You're now ready to move on to the next step, where you'll learn more about MSLab, and how it forms a critical part of the overall jumpstart solution.

 * [Get started with MSLab](/modules/module_0/4_mslab.md "Get started with MSLab")